minblock/ogkushcoin/doc/README.md

-OG Core
+OGKush Core
 =============

 Setup
 ---------------------
-OG Core is the original OG client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of OG transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+OGKush Core is the original OGKush client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of OGKush transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download OG Core, visit [og.org](https://og.org).
+To download OGKush Core, visit [ogkush.org](https://ogkush.org).

 Running
 ---------------------
-The following are some helpful notes on how to run OG on your native platform.
+The following are some helpful notes on how to run OGKush on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/og-qt` (GUI) or
+- `bin/ogkush-qt` (GUI) or
-- `bin/ogd` (headless)
+- `bin/ogkushd` (headless)

 ### Windows

-Unpack the files into a directory, and then run og-qt.exe.
+Unpack the files into a directory, and then run ogkush-qt.exe.

 ### OS X

-Drag OG-Core to your applications folder, and then run OG-Core.
+Drag OGKush-Core to your applications folder, and then run OGKush-Core.

 ### Need Help?

-* See the documentation at the [OG Wiki](https://og.info/) for help and more information.
+* See the documentation at the [OGKush Wiki](https://ogkush.info/) for help and more information.
-* Ask for help on [#og](http://webchat.freenode.net?channels=og) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=og).
+* Ask for help on [#ogkush](http://webchat.freenode.net?channels=ogkush) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=ogkush).
-* Ask for help on the [OGTalk](https://ogtalk.io/) forums.
+* Ask for help on the [OGKushTalk](https://ogkushtalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build OG on your native platform.
+The following are developer notes on how to build OGKush on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)